 - Click Remove.

-- Choose Connect to AirPennNet & go through the setup process again.
+- Choose Connect to AirPennNet from the wireless icon at the top of your screen & go through the setup process again.

 MacOS 10.11.2 and Older